 #6.
 Mirror Hand Practicing

-Both your hand start from the middle C, then move outwards followed by moving inwards.
+Both your hand start from the middle C, then move outwards, followed by moving inwards.
 Your hand positions are mirrored to each other.
-This practice will prepare you to more hands in different directions, instead of the same direction like most scale practices.
+This practice will prepare you to more hands in different directions instead of the same direction as most scale practices.

 #7.
 Change the Rhythm

 Now we know that the piano scales for beginners are the major scales.
-Even though practicing piano scales is an important part of learning piano, it is not always fun or engaging.
-I hope these 7 tips will make your scale practice more interesting and rewarding while you develop your playing skills.
+Even though practicing piano scales is an integral part of learning piano, it is not always fun or engaging.
+I hope these seven tips will make your scale practice more exciting and rewarding while you develop your playing skills.

-Check out the Donner DEP-20 digital piano which is a decent beginner piano with great affordability.
+Check out the Donner DEP-20 digital piano, a decent beginner piano with great affordability.
 On the other hand, if you would like information about more sophisticated digital pianos, take a look at our 10 Best Digital Pianos reviews.